 1. Analyse and design the structure to resist gravity actions (self-weight, imposed actions, snow loads, etc).
 This structure comprises floors, often composite floor decks acting compositely or non-compositely with steel beams and columns.
 It is recommended to model:

-(i) One typical floor first - ensuring common member sizes are used where possible to maximize standardization, whilst not wasting material unnecessarily.
+(i) One typical floor first - ensuring reasonably common member sizes are used where possible to maximize standardization, whilst not wasting material unnecessarily.

 (ii) Using this floor, replicate it within the building as many times as possible; design all floors and the columns for gravity combination of actions.